Thank you for sharing your expertise and your insights with the developer community.

 - Use short paragraphs.
 Break down longer paragraphs into one or two sentence paragraphs.
 Walls of text will make your readers abandon your article or switch to “skimming” mode.

-- Use headers to structure your text. /news gives you both large and small headers for your toolkit.
-Use large headers for main topics, and smaller sub-headers for sections within those topics.
+- Use sub-headings to structure your text.
+Our publication gives you both large and small heading sizes for your toolkit.
+Use large headings for main topics, and smaller sub-headings for sections within those topics.

 - Remove abbreviations.
 They make articles harder to understand.
 Spell out any acronym that isn’t well-known.
 Turn Latin expressions like “e.g.” into “for example” and “… etc.” into “like ...”